apigear-io/apigear-docs/docs/guide/index.md

 ## Install Apigear Studio

-ApiGear Studio can be downloaded from [Github Releases Site](https://github.com/apigear-io/apigear-studio/releases).
+ApiGear Studio can be downloaded from [Github Releases Site](https://github.com/apigear-io/studio-releases/releases).
 Studio is available for Mac, Windows and Linux.

 After installation you can start the ApiGear Studio.

 :::warning
-ApiGear Studio is Beta Software and can be used for research and testing purposes only.
+ApiGear Studio is Early Access Software and should not be used for production yet.
+We are working to finalize the product and will release a stable version soon.
-It is not yet ready for production use.
-We are working on.
 :::

 As ApiGear Studio is still in early access version there are no certificates yet.
 Which requires you on Windows and MacOS to accept some exceptions.